 The Jenkins project operates a number of scripts and applications to further the project’s goals.
 Not all the scripts or applications are listed below, but those that are listed are of sufficient scope/size to merit an overview.

 In order to provide centralized identity management across a variety of Jenkins project services, we use LDAP.
 To provide some amount of self-service to members of the project, the account app was created to allow users to log in and edit some of their own properties in LDAP.
-The production instead of this application can be found at: accounts.jenkins.io.
+The production instance of this application can be found at: accounts.jenkins.io.

 The primary Jenkins IRC Channel (